primea/js-primea-wasm-system-interface/docs/spec.md

 * **i32ref** the refence to a the capability

 ### isValidRef
-test if a given i32 is a valid referance or not
+test if a given i32 is a valid reference or not

 **Parameters**
 * `message` **i32ref**